William Cooper (judge): Career

 After 1791, when Otsego County was split off from Montgomery County, Cooper was appointed as a county judge.
-He was later elected to two terms in Congress, representing the Federalist Party in the 4th (March 4, 1795 – March 3, 1797) and the 6th United States Congresses (March 4, 1799 – March 3, 1801).
+He was later elected to two terms in Congress, representing the Federalist Party in the 4th (March 4, 1795 – March 3, 1797) and the 6th United States Congresses (March 4, 1799 – March 3, 1801), after being defeated in the 5th Congress by James Cochran.
+He was also a candidate for the same seat in 1793.

 In 1796, Cooper determined to make his home permanently in the town he had founded, which by that time promised to become a thriving settlement.
 It attracted many land-hungry migrants from New England.
 He began the construction of a mansion, completed in 1799, which he named Otsego Hall.
 For many years it served as his manor house; it was by far the most spacious and stately private residence in central New York.

+In the first decade of the 1800s, Cooperstown began to struggle financially and saw a significant increase in violent crime, with Cooper himself being caned in the streets in 1807.

 Cooper family tradition has it that Judge Cooper was killed by a blow to the head sustained during an argument with a political opponent after a public meeting in Albany, New York on December 22, 1809.
 No evidence of this can be found, and the story appeared to arise in 1897.
 A great-grandson of the judge published this account, which historians consider implausible.
 They believe that Judge Cooper died of natural causes.

 Cooper was buried at the Episcopal Christ Churchyard in Cooperstown.
 His son James Fenimore Cooper, a popular author of historical novels, was buried there many years later.

 A great-grandson, Paul F. Clark, became a Nebraska State Representative.
-A 2xgreat-grandson, writer Paul Fenimore Cooper, is known for the children's adventure, Tal: His Marvelous Adventures with Noom-Zor-Noom (1929, reprint 1957 and 2001).
+A great-great-grandson, writer Paul Fenimore Cooper, is known for the children's adventure, Tal: His Marvelous Adventures with Noom-Zor-Noom (1929, reprint 1957 and 2001).